|

 - -tls_used

-- Enable using TLS (even when other TLS_related options are not set) when
+- Enable using TLS (even when other TLS-related options are not set) for

-connecting to CMP server via HTTP.
-This option is not supported with the
+message exchange with CMP server via HTTP.
+This option is not supported

 - Client's TLS certificate.
 If the source includes further certs they are